 Your heart rate and rhythm is controlled by electrical signals.
 When there’s a problem with this electrical system, it can cause a dangerous arrhythmia and your heart won’t be able to pump blood as it should.

-Doctors sometimes have to use electrified paddles to “shock” a person’s heart who has gone into cardiac arrest.
+Doctors sometimes have to use electrified paddles to “shock” the heart of a person who has gone into cardiac arrest.
 An ICD essentially does the same thing, but it’s automatic and inside your body.

 Low-energy pacing therapy.
-These are minor and usually for slight arrhythmias.
+These are minor and usually for slower ventricular tachycardia.
 They’re also typically painless, or may feel like fluttering in your chest.

 Cardioversion therapy.
-These high-energy pulses are for slightly more irregular heart beat problems.
-They may feel like someone is thumping your chest.
+These high-energy pulses are for faster ventricular tachycardia.
+They may feel like someone is kicking your chest.

 Defibrillation therapy.
-The strongest kind of high-energy pulses are for very serious rhythm problems with your heart.
+The strongest kind of shocks are for very serious rhythm problems with your heart.
 If your ICD begins defibrillation therapy, you may feel severe pain in your chest.

 Getting an ICD